dmichaels/public/work/summaries/dig_welcomes/README.md

 - I worked with Eventador helping with configuration, access, troubleshooting the hosted Kafka system (via Slack, email).
 - I worked closely with the email marketing team (which manages Salesforce), defining member data we send to them for emailing.
   - Helped them figure out, setup, configure Salesforce event-driven email triggering mechanism.
+- I worked closely QA on testing requirements/scenarios, et cetera.
+- Worked within basic Agile/Scrum process (three week sprints)
+- All code management via GitHub/GitLab, branching, pull/merge requests, code reviews, et cetera.
 - Pre-COVID so most collaboration in-office/in-person, and Slack, email.
-- Worked within basic Agile/Scrum process (three week sprints).

 ---

 **Code**
-- Can't really show code for this as no longer with this (or any) company.
+- Can't really show code for above project as no longer with this (or any) company.
 - But got permission and access to a few <a href="https://github.com/dmichaels/public/tree/master/work/summaries/dig_welcomes/sample_code">isolated modules here</a>.
 - Very recent Linux PAM work (for HYPR) in C, which will be open sourced:
   - <a href="https://github.com/dmichaels/public/tree/master/work/dev/hypr/hypr-pam">Linux PAM</a>